spacemeshos/testnet-guide/guide/install.md

 Next, **locate the installer you downloaded and double-click it** to install the Spacemesh App.

-When complete, the Spacemesh App should be available in your Apps.
+Follow the on-screen installation instructions.
+When complete, the `Spacemesh App` should be available in your Apps.

 ---